 (e) If a medical certificate is used to avoid disconnection, the customer shall enter into an extended payment plan prior to the end of the medical certification period or be subject to disconnection.
 The initial payment on the plan shall not be due until the end of the certification period.

-(f) If service has been disconnected for nonpayment within twenty-one calendar days prior to the certification of either a special danger to the health of a qualifying resident the utility company shall restore service to the residence once the certifying party provides the required certification to the utility company and the customer agrees to an extended payment plan.
+(f) If service has been disconnected for nonpayment within twenty-one calendar days prior to the certification of either a special danger to the health of a qualifying resident or the need for medical or life-supporting equipment, the company shall restore service to the residence once the certifying party provides the required certification to the company and the customer agrees to an extended payment plan.

-(g) A customer may renew the certification two additional times (thirty days each) by providing additional certificates to the utility company.
+(h) A customer may renew the certification two additional times (thirty days each) by providing additional certificates to the company.
 The total certification period may not exceed ninety days per household in any twelve-month period.

 Promulgated Under: 111.15